 Flatten a Surface

-The jointer is a tool used to flatten a surface, removing any twist, cup or bow in the wood.
-Using a jointer is a great way to ensure your furniture pieces, as well as veneered plywood components are flat.
+A jointer is a tool used to flatten a surface, removing any twist, cup, or a bow in the wood.
+Using a jointer is a great way to ensure your furniture pieces, as well as veneered plywood components, are flat.
 This will help keep your material from cracking or breaking later on.

 Factors to consider when buying the Best Jointer for Home Work Shop